 - 1. Remove the point cover. - 2.
 Remove the two standoffs holding the point plate to the engine.
 Unplug the wire going to the points and remove point/plate assembly. - 3.
 Remove the bolt holding the spark advance assembly to the engine and remove the assembly. - 4.
 Remove the point cam from the advance assembly. - 5.
 Coat the advance assembly shaft lightly with oil.
 Slip the magnetic rotor over the shaft.
 Push the rotor down until it engages the weights on the advance assembly (it will only go on one way).
 Ensure that the rotor rotates freely on the shaft as the advance weights move out and back. - 6.
-Install the advance/rotor assembly on the engine making sure the pin on the advance assembly is engaged in the slot on the engine.
+Install the advance/rotor assembly on the engine making sure the pin on the advance assembly engages in the slot on the camshaft.
 Install the bolt and tighten.
 Ensure that the rotor is still free to rotate. - 7.
 Remove the wire that connected the points and ignition coil. - 8.
 Install the ignition assembly using the two standoffs previously removed, and tighten.
 The plate should be oriented so that the power module is at 12 o'clock or 3 o'clock, depending on model. - 9.
 Route the wires from the ignition assembly out the hole in the engine case and over to the ignition coil, being careful to avoid the exhaust system. - 10.
 Crimp the connectors supplied with the kit on to the ignition wires. - 11.
-Connect the WHITE wire from the ignition assembly to the ignition coil where the point wire previously connected (Trigger). - 12.
-Connect the BLUE wire from the ignition assembly to the other (12 volt) end of the coil (Switched 12v lead). - 13.
+One end of the primary of each coil should be connected together with the supplied jumper.
+The 12 volt wire from the ignition switch is also connected to that end of one of the coils.
+Connect the red wire from the ignition to that same end of one of the coils. - 12.
+Connect the black wire to the other end of the coil for the front cylinder. - 13.
+Connect the white wire to the other end of the coil for the rear cylinder. - 14.
 This completes the wiring.
 Make sure that all connections are secure.
-If the white and blue wires are reversed, the ignition will be destroyed instantly on power up.